EricCrosson/invisibleman/README.md

 ## Documentation

-Extensive documentatin is included inside the source files, which I may one day transfer here should I find the time.
+Extensive documentation is included inside the source files, which I may one day transfer here should I find the time.
 Also included are sample files to feed into the invisible man.